Unusual catch off the coast of Kerry.

 The story of a giant squid that was caught off the coast of Dingle, Co.
 Kerry.
 This was the first squid to caught this century.
 There are only three records of such a fish being caught since the 15th century on the Irish coast.
 This RTÉ News report shows the squid being examined by fisheries scientists.
 Reporter Tom McSweeney speaks to University College Cork (UCC) scientist, Colm Lordan, about the catch.

-An RTÉ News report by Tom McSweeney broadcast on 1 May 1995.
+An RTÉ News report broadcast on 1 May 1995.
+The reporter is Tom MacSweeney.